 - Uncontested adoption cases - In 2008, the firm formed an adoption initiative – BBS Cares – through which we take uncontested adoption cases referred by Legal Aid and assist prospective parents with limited financial means in the preparation, filing and completion of adoptions.

 - Veterans' claims - For almost 10 years, we have joined with other law firms around the country through the National Veterans Legal Services Program (NVLSP) to represent military veterans who have been denied benefits by the Department of Veterans Affairs (VA).

 - TennCare eligibility/benefits – In coordination with the Tennessee Justice Center, a team of attorneys is available to work with clients to provide legal counsel to individuals who have been denied TennCare coverage or benefits for various medical conditions.
 As part of this initiative, Bass, Berry & Sims attorneys have already helped several clients receive much-needed reimbursement for their medical care.

-For the past eight years, the firm has partnered with AutoZone and Memphis Area Legal Services (MALS) to host the annual "Give a Little, Help a Lot" pro bono clinic at Orange Mound Senior Center.
+For the past 10 years, the firm has partnered with AutoZone and Memphis Area Legal Services (MALS) to host the annual "Give a Little, Help a Lot" pro bono clinic at Orange Mound Senior Center.
 Attorneys, paralegals and volunteers from the organizations assist seniors with the preparation of advance care plans, healthcare directives, durable power of attorney forms and wills and provide other essential legal advice.
-Coverage from the 2016 event was included in the evening broadcast on WMC Action News 5, Memphis' NBC affiliate.
-To read the story and watch the segment, click here.
+A recap of the 2018 event with photos can be found here.